Cynthia Robinson: Sly and the Family Stone

 Sly and the Family Stone in 1968.
 Left to right: Freddie Stone, Sly Stone, Rose Stone, Larry Graham, Cynthia Robinson, Jerry Martini, and Greg Errico.

 Robinson was a founding member of Sly and the Family Stone, starting in 1966.
 She was among the first female trumpeters in a major American band, and the first such player in the Rock and Roll Hall of Fame.
 Robinson's career with Sly Stone began in 1966 when the bandleader put together a group called the Stoners.
-They fell apart quickly, though, and she became a fixture of the Family Stone – a group whose members were male and female and represented different races, a novel idea at the time – alongside her cousin Larry Graham.
+They fell apart quickly, though, and she became a fixture of the Family Stone – a group whose members were male and female and represented different races, a novel idea at the time.

 Robinson was inducted into the Rock and Roll Hall of Fame as a member of Sly and the Family Stone in 1993.
 In 2006, she reunited with the original band members of Family Stone.